nsmirosh/NewsAppKMP/README.md

 Disclaimer:

-This is a WIP - do not expect everything to work here perfectly.
+This app is used for my own learning and is a WIP - do not expect everything to work here perfectly.
 The Compose UI for iOS and Room database are still in alpha - so don't expect them to work perfectly either.

 This is a simple app that displays a list of news article from [NewsAPI.org](https://newsapi.org/).
 It has the ability to preview the articles in a WebView and save them to favorites.
+The intent here is to try to share **as much as possible between Android and iOS**.

 This is a Compose Multiplatform adaptation of the [Android News App](https://github.com/nsmirosh/NewsApp).